 Raleigh Newsam is an attorney in Dallas, Texas, where he practices construction, real estate, and intellectual property law.
 He earned an architecture degree from Cornell University, a master’s degree in management degree from MIT, and a law degree from Southern Methodist University.
 Born in New York City, he spent his youth in Long Island, New York and Clarksville, Tennessee.
 It was in Clarksville that he developed his love and enthusiasm for bluegrass and country music.
-Raleigh has been active with numerous charitable organizations in the north Texas area and currently serves as the President of Dallas Christian Leadership.
+Raleigh has been active with numerous charitable organizations in the north Texas area and is a former President of Dallas Christian Leadership.

-Charlie Seraphin, who has lived and worked in eight states and two foreign countries, is among the more adventurous members of our board.
-Professionally, he’s managed radio news operations in five cities including Miami and San Francisco.
-He’s served as VP/General Manager of top-rated radio stations in Los Angeles, San Diego, and Dallas.
-He spent 15 years in professional sports as chief marketing officer for the Texas Rangers and Kansas City Royals of Major League Baseball, as Executive VP/General Manager of the NBA Development League Tulsa 66ers, and as Senior VP of Sales and Marketing for Hunt Sports in Dallas.
-Charlie recently served three years as an adjunct professor at Flagler College in St. Augustine, Florida.
+Charlie Seraphin has lived and worked in nine states and two foreign countries.
+Professionally, he managed radio news operations in five cities including Miami and San Francisco.
+He served as VP/General Manager of top-rated radio stations in Los Angeles, San Diego, and Dallas.
+He spent 15 years in professional sports as chief marketing officer for the Texas Rangers and Kansas City Royals of Major League Baseball, as Executive VP/General Manager of the Tulsa 66ers, and as Senior VP of Sales and Marketing for Hunt Sports Group in Dallas.
+Charlie also served three years as an adjunct professor at Flagler College in St. Augustine, Florida.

-The history of bluegrass music begins with the people who migrated to America in the 1600s from Ireland, Scotland, and England and brought with them basic styles of music that are generally considered to be the roots of modern bluegrass music.
-As the Jamestown settlers began to move out into North and South Carolina, Tennessee, Kentucky, Virginia, and West Virginia, they wrote songs about day-to-day life in the new land.
-Since most of these people lived in remote areas, the songs reflected life on the farm or in the hills.
-This music was referred to as country music or mountain music.
-The invention of the phonograph and the onset of radio in the early 1900s brought this music out of the mountains and into the homes of people all over the United States.
+The origin of bluegrass music can be traced to the people who came to America in the 1600s from Ireland, Scotland, and England and brought with them basic styles of music that are generally considered to be the roots of modern bluegrass music.
+As the settlers began to move out into North and South Carolina, Tennessee, Kentucky, Virginia, and West Virginia, they wrote songs about daily life in the new land.
+Since most of these people lived in remote areas, many of the songs reflected life on the farm or in the hills.
+This music was often referred to as country, hillbilly, or mountain music.
+Its development included the blending of elements from gospel music and the blues music that was prominent among people of African origin who lived in the Mississippi Delta region.
+The invention of the phonograph and the onset of radio in the early-to-mid 1900s brought this music out of the hills and into the homes of people all over the United States.

 When Earl Scruggs and Lester Flatt formed their own group, The Foggy Mountain Boys, they decided to include sound of the resophonic guitar, or “Dobro,” into their band.
 The Dobro is often included in bluegrass band formats today as a result.
 Burkett H. “Uncle Josh” Graves, from Tellico Plains, Tennessee, heard Scruggs’ three-finger style of banjo picking in 1949 and adapted it to the then almost obscure slide bar instrument.
 As a member of the Foggy Mountain Boys from 1955-1969, Graves introduced his widely emulated, driving, bluesy style on the Dobro.
 The Dobro was invented in the United States by the Dopyera Brothers, immigrant musicians/inventors originally from the Slovak Republic.
 The brand name, “Dobro,” comes from a combination of the first few letters of the words “Dopyera Brothers.”